shermanlo77/oxwasp_phd/README.md

 ```
 to compile the *Java* code.
 The compiled `.jar` file is stored in `java/target/Empirical_Null_Filter-1.0.jar` and can be used as an *ImageJ* plugin.
 Copies of libraries are stored in `java/target/libs/`.
 This above steps can be done using *Eclipse* instead.

 Download the data from *Figshare* at https://figshare.com/s/d7371af48d950eeec592 and unzip the zip file.
 The data is stored in the directory `data/`.
-The `data/` directory can be stored elsewhere by specifying where is is in the *MATLAB* script `getDataDirectory.m`.
+The `data/` directory can be stored elsewhere by specifying where it is in the *MATLAB* script `getDataDirectory.m`.

 On startup, *MATLAB* reads in the `.jar` files from the file `javaclasspath.txt`.